galczo5/mythical-angular/content/posts/intro.md

 ![trust-the-code](/mythical-angular/images/trust-the-code.png)

 BTW.
-There is a link to a GitHub repository in the header.
+Here is a link to a GitHub repository in the header.
 If you missed it: [galczo5/mythical-angular](https://github.com/galczo5/mythical-angular)